FcoReyesV/BackendTechincalTest/README.md

 The architecture of this project follows the DDD (Domain Driven Design) pattern, with the following layers:

-Application: contains the use cases of the application
+- Domain: contains the entities and value objects of the application<br>
-Domain: Contains the entities and value objects of the application
+- Application: contains the use cases of the application<br>
-Infrastructure: contains the adapters to interact with external components (database, services, etc.)
+- Infrastructure: contains the adapters to interact with external components (database, repositories, etc.)

 -----------
 DDD diagrams